 The Art Institute of Chicago was named the top museum in the world as part of Chicago CityPASS.
 It’s also ranked as the #1 attraction in Chicago on TripAdvisor.
 You definitely don’t want to miss this when planning your Chicago itinerary.

 PRO TIP: Having the Chicago CityPASS can save you a lot of time when sightseeing.
 When I was visiting Chicago in the summer, there was a huge line up to get into the Art Institute of Chicago.
-However, if you buy the CityPASS, you can skip the long lines and walk straight inside the museum.
+If you buy the CityPASS, you can skip the long lines and walk straight inside the museum.
 You’ll feel like a VIP with your CityPASS!

 If you’d prefer to learn about space, I recommend visiting the Adler Planetarium which is America’s first planetarium and a premiere resource for inspiring the next generation of space explorers.
 This is a fun museum to learn about astronomy and astrophysics.